 Construction of the Advanced Oxidation Process (AOP) Water Treatment Facility began in July 2012 and was completed in January 2014.
 It operates in conjunction with the adjacent TARP facility to produce up to seven million gallons of purified water a day.

 Unified Community Advisory Board

 A Unified Community Advisory Board (UCAB) was formed in 1995, comprised of area residents and government agencies.
-Anyone interested in the process of removing levels of TARP-area contaminants and preserving our groundwater quality may attend a UCAB quarterly meeting.
+Anyone interested in preserving groundwater quality and learning more about the process of removing levels of TARP-area contaminants may attend a UCAB quarterly meeting.

 Time: 5:45 p.m.

 Location: El Pueblo Neighborhood Center, 101 W. Irvington Rd.

 Contacts: Yolanda Herrera (520-991-3307) or Mary Aycock (415-972-3289)